bergesinstitute/graf-method/book-4-unit-2.md

 💂 And here we have some verbs that usually go with a direct object of person - although some can work well without an object or have a direct object of "thing" type.

-    Amar - to love
+    amar - to love

-    Ayudar - to help
+    ayudar - to help

-    Conocer - to know
+    conocer - to know

-    Llamar - to call
+    llamar - to call

-    Mirar - to watch/ to look at
+    mirar - to watch/ to look at

-    Odiar - to hate
+    odiar - to hate

-    Pasear - to walk (transitive)
+    pasear - to walk (transitive)

-    Visitar - to visit
+    visitar - to visit

 #### Ejemplos